AkBo24/hive-ai-frontend-challenge/README.md

 ### Project Structure

-The code to build the dropdowns and implement them are found in `@/components` where `@` is the root directory.
+The code for the dropdown component and its implementations are found in `@/components` directory (where `@` is the root directory).

 ```
 @/components
 |-ControlledDropdown
   |-index.tsx             # contains two controlled implementations of the dropdown
 |-Dropdown
-  |-DefaultComponents.tsx # has components that are rendered by default if parent components do not specifically pass in rendering components
+  |-DefaultComponents.tsx # has components that are rendered by default
+                          # if parent components do not specifically pass in rendering components
   |-index.tsx             # the actual dropdown component
 |-UncontrolledDropdown
   |-index.ts              # contains two uncontrolled implementations of the dropdown
 ```